Naturaily/Naturaily-netlify/_posts/2020-08-16-how-to-choose-the-best-cms-for-your-jamstack-website.md

 ## Users and Roles

 This might seem simple but it’s important.
 While JAMstack is well known for its scalability, we also need a CMS that does the same.
-Yet most CMSs come in the form of subscription packages - and therein lies the problem.
+Yet most CMS come in the form of subscription packages - and therein lies the problem.

 A package that gives us limited user accounts - or even role management - bottlenecks the overall productivity.
 A team of 5 people can likely use any such CMS as needed but, what happens when you need 20-30 people with different levels of access?
 You might need to upgrade your CMS package, drastically denting the existing budget.